SoniaRusGelo/Porfolio/README.md

 2. Jupyter
    - Collaborative project development with data analysis and decision making.
 3. Excel
-   - Proyecto para certificación de DataCamp Associate Data Analyst.
+   - DataCamp Associate Data Analyst certification project.
 4. Analysis of a possible Bullying case
    - Brief report of a case study of a possible bullying case.
 5. Ucinet